J4ninja/eweekpathfinderbot/README.md

 ```

 ## Gamepad Controls
+**Note**: the left stick may be the D-Pad depending on the controller and X and Y may be swapped.

 - **Left stick Y**:   RIGHT-side track forward/back (swapped)
 - **Right stick Y:**  LEFT-side track forward/back (swapped)
 - **Left/Right X**:   mecanum strafe left/right (average of both X axes)